<img height="1" width="1" alt="" style="display:none" src="https://www.facebook.com/tr?id=1549346735328577&amp;ev=PixelInitialized">

 Over the past several decades, nearly all categories of fraud involving forgery have shown a consistent and disturbing year after year upward trend.
 The evolution of sophisticated printers, computer software and the remarkable power of internet “dark markets” have increased the capacity of non-professional counterfeiters to create realistic fake documents and avoid detection by regulators and law enforcement.
 This, in turn, has spurred a cottage industry of outlaw counterfeiters - which in turn has flooded the market with forged documents for the purpose of defrauding the public.

 Criminal forgers aim to replicate a document that conveys some value or benefit to the person who possesses it.
 The ability to recognize, reject, and prevent forgery is of paramount importance to any organization.
 The potential for fraud loss is obvious.
 Beyond the financial burden, businesses can also lose credibility – and customers – if their fraud-prevention measures prove inadequate.
-In addition, failure to property validate documents can result in legislative, regulatory and judicial punishment in the form of fees, penalties, civil litigation and even criminal prosecution.
+In addition, failure to properly validate documents can result in legislative, regulatory and judicial punishment in the form of fees, penalties, civil litigation and even criminal prosecution.

 FraudFighter counterfeit detectors